arduino/report-size-trends/README.md

 ### `sketches-report-path`

-Path that contains the JSON formatted sketch data report, as specified to the `arduino/compile-examples` action's [sketches-report-path input](https://github.com/arduino/compile-sketches#sketches-report-path).
+Path that contains the sketches report, as specified to the `arduino/compile-examples` action's [sketches-report-path input](https://github.com/arduino/compile-sketches#sketches-report-path).

 **Default**: `"size-deltas-reports"`